 We’re months into the COVID-19 outbreak in the US and more than halfway through 2020, and while some states have begun to ease restrictions, others are reversing or stopping their reopening efforts due to a spike in cases across the country.
 When we spoke to medical experts about how to safely be in public spaces (if you have to), the primary takeaway was to proceed with caution.
 “Nothing is 100 percent safe in this day and age, especially in a shared, public space,” said Sandra Kesh, MD, deputy medical director and infectious diseases specialist at Westmed Medical Group in Westchester, NY.

-It's important to remember there's still so much unknown about COVID-19 and information is constantly changing about contagion, so it can be tough to say what is and not safe.
-So what does that mean in terms of public restrooms — spaces that aren't particularly sanitary even in the healthiest of circumstances?
+It’s important to remember there’s still so much unknown about COVID-19 and information is constantly changing about the contagion, so it can be tough to say what is and is not safe.
+So what does that mean in terms of public restrooms – spaces that aren’t particularly sanitary even in the healthiest of circumstances?
 We talked to experts to find out.

 Is It Safe to Use a Public Restroom Amid COVID-19?

 According to Will Kimbrough, MD, senior medical director at One Medical, it depends.
 “The risk factors for COVID-19 [within this context and otherwise] are based on whether or not someone you’re near is infected and contagious, how close you are to them and for how long, whether or not you’re wearing a mask and washing your hands, and how the air is moved and filtered in the space,” he said.
 “Public bathrooms can represent everything from very high risk to very low risk based on these inputs.
 A well sanitized, well ventilated and rarely used toilet in an area where there’s not a lot of COVID-19 spreading would be very low risk to use.”